Modern personnel selection vs. skilled worker shortage

 The key to strategic personnel planning

 In addition to these factors, another decisive key for me is strategic personnel planning.
-From my point of view, it is crucial to match one’s profile of requirements with the potential on the job market and to use strategic personnel planning to ensure that key positions in the company are always filled.
+From my point of view, it is crucial to match one’s qualification profile with the potential on the job market and to use strategic personnel planning to ensure that key positions in the company are always filled.
 This means looking for the qualifications that are available on the market and then developing people for the key positions both professionally and personally.
 Of course, this includes looking at your company’s development and taking a strategic look at your personnel strategy.
 In my opinion, strategic personnel planning also includes the fact that fixed-term employment contracts are only used for actually fixed-term activities such as parental leave or sickness replacement.
 The need for security in Germany is still great, temporary contracts are considered a shortcoming and are therefore not attractive to the really good people on the labour market.
 They want to decide for themselves how long they want to stay with an employer.

 The Key to Communication, Interaction and Relationship

 In addition to security, today’s applicants are also concerned with not being perceived as one of many.
 In the recruiting process, they also want to gain an impression of the company in order to decide whether it suits them.
 They want to have the feeling that they are not petitioners and that they are getting real insights into everyday business life.
 Of course, they draw their conclusions from the recruiting process.